codeHaiku22/vocabulary/README.md

 **clandestine** - (adj) kept or done in secret, often to conceal an illicit of improper purpose
 **clinker** - (n) partially vitrified brick or a collection of bricks fused together; hard burnded brick
 **clod** - (n) a person who is foolish
+**cloister** - (n) a covered walk that runs along the walls of buildings that face a quadrangle; a place dedicated to religious seclusion; life in a monastery or covenant
 **comely** - (adj) pleasing to look at; handsome; attactive
 **compeer** - (n) a person of equal status or rank; a peer
 **conflagaration** - (n) a large fire that is broad and affect many objects